MFA Adds a Second Verification Step: True. Here’s Why.

 As cyber threats become more sophisticated, relying on a single password is like leaving your front door unlocked.
 Multi-factor authentication provides layered security that addresses the most common and damaging attacks head-on.
 It creates crucial roadblocks for attackers, turning a simple password breach into a much more complex and often unsuccessful challenge.
 By requiring additional proof of identity, MFA directly counters the methods cybercriminals use to gain unauthorized access to your systems and data.

-Stopping Phishing and Social Engineering
+How MFA Stops Phishing and Social Engineering

 Phishing attacks trick users into willingly handing over their credentials, often through deceptive emails or websites.
 Even the most security-savvy employee can have a momentary lapse in judgment.
 This is where MFA acts as your most reliable safety net.
 If an attacker successfully obtains a user’s password, they still can’t access the account without the second authentication factor, like a code from the user’s phone.
 This single step is incredibly effective, preventing an estimated 99.2% of account compromise attacks.
 It neutralizes the immediate threat of a stolen password and protects your organization from human error.